Robert Plunkett: Early life

-On April 20, 1789, Plunkett formally requested permission from the Vicar Apostolic of the London District to go to the United States as a missionary.
-As a result of the Jesuits' fourth vow concerning missionary work, the permission of the Holy See was required as well, and Plunkett's request was forwarded to the Sacred Congregation de Propaganda Fide.
-The prefect of the congregation, Cardinal Leonardo Antonelli, approved the request and informed John Carroll, the Prefect Apostolic of the United States, who had been recruiting Jesuits in Europe to run the newly established Georgetown College in Maryland.
+On April 20, 1789, Plunkett requested permission from his bishop, the Vicar Apostolic of the London District, to go to the United States as a missionary.
+Because the American Church was at this point governed as a mission territory under Propaganda Fide, the request needed approval from Rome.
+The prefect of the congregation, Cardinal Leonardo Antonelli, approved the request and informed John Carroll, the Prefect Apostolic of the United States, who had been recruiting priests in Europe -- especially former Jesuits, parish priests, and Sulpicians -- to run the newly established Georgetown College in Maryland.

 On May 1, 1790, Plunkett set sail for America from Texel, aboard a ship called The Brothers, along with Charles Neale and a group of four Discalced Carmelite sisters from Hoogstraten who were going to found a convent in the United States.
-The cost of his voyage, £50, was defrayed by the Corporation of Roman Catholic Clergymen of Maryland.
-(Note: The Corporation of Roman Catholic Clergymen of Maryland was created in 1792 in response to the suppression of the Society of Jesus in 1773 by Pope Clement XIV.
-Its purpose was to preserve the property of the former Jesuits with the hope that the Society would one day be restored and the property returned under the ecclesiastical jurisdiction of the Jesuit superior in America.)
 The journey was prolonged because the captain had taken aboard goods to be delivered to Santa Cruz de Tenerife in the Canary Islands.
 Plunkett frequently went ashore while the ship was in port in Santa Cruz.
 He laid to rest the concerns of the local ecclesiastical authorities, who learned of a rumor that the Carmelite sisters were nuns fleeing their monastery with the aid of the two priests.
 (Note: The Spanish Inquisition was still ongoing at this time, and the Canary Islands were possessions of the Spanish Empire.)
 The vessel arrived in New York City on July 2, 1790.
 Plunkett then departed Neale and the Carmelites and continued his journey to Maryland by land.
 His first assignment was at the Jesuit plantation of White Marsh in Prince George's County.